MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 checkout.
 This leads to a backend riddled with conditional "if-platform" statements that degrade code maintainability and increase the risk of bugs.
+Furthermore, ensuring state synchronization—like reflecting a profile change made on the web